apocop/apocop.githup.io/_drafts/2020-01-03-lets-make-a-tokenizer-part-3.md

 American English grammar.
 In our small grammar this won't matter too much, but this does change what we consider initial punctuation or final punctuation, how currency is written.
-With that being said, this tokenizer will not well, for Spanish and French.
+With that being said, this tokenizer will not well, for other languages such as Spanish and French.

 ### Regular Expressions

-We'll be defining rules for our grammar using regexes, but the longer the regex gets the more unwieldy and unreadable they become.
-So we'll construct them by building them by assigning smaller sets and characters into the basic to reusable variables and concatenating them into larger regexes.
+We'll be defining rules for our grammar using regexes.
+The longer the regex, the more unwieldy and unreadable it becomes.
+So we'll construct a regex by building up it by assigning smaller sets and characters to variables and joining them into larger regexes.
+A benefit to this style is that these components will be shared by multiple rules.

 So let's start by importing the `re` library, and creating the basic sets we'll use in our rules.